 How many GB do I need for a week in Guadalajara?

-Will I have coverage on the Tequila Route?
+Will I have coverage on the tequila route?

 In Tequila, Amatitán, and the roads in the area, coverage is good.
-In very isolated haciendas or distilleries, the signal may drop, so download offline maps before your excursion if you're going to be moving through the countryside.
+In very isolated haciendas or distilleries, the signal might drop, so download offline maps before your excursion if you're going to be moving through the countryside.

 Do I need an ID or registration to activate it?